MartinSomsak00/Digital-electronics-2/Labs/04-interrupts/README.md

    * Function
         * Program calls function.
    * Interrupt service routine
         * CPU calls Interrupt service routine.
 Running program is paused when the interrupt occurs.
-When the Interrupt service routine is done,the program continues where it stopped.
+When the Interrupt service routine is done, the program continues where it stopped.

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: